simon-ritchie/apysc/docstring_markdowns/apysc/_event/handler_circular_calling_util.md

 **[Returns]**

 - `prev_variable_name`: str
-  - A previous handler binded instance's variable name.
-If there is no previous (same handler's name prefix) one then blank string will be returned.
+  - A previous handler binding instance's variable name.
+If there is no previous (same handler's name prefix) one, this interface returns a blank string.

 ## `is_handler_circular_calling` function docstring